AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 In addition to baseline low rates, State Farm has a number of discounts that can help you save on auto insurance.
 This includes discounts for teen drivers, which families can benefit from in particular.

-• Steer Clear: Drivers under age 25 get a discount of up to 15 percent for completing an app-based driver training program (you need a clean record for the past three years to qualify).
+• Steer Clear: Drivers under age 25 get a discount for completing an app-based driver training program (you need a clean record for the past three years to qualify).

 • Drive Safe & Save: All drivers get a discount up to 30 percent for tracking good driving habits with State Farm’s mobile app.